College of Business and Technology-Miami Gardens

 Highest Paying Jobs by Major

-The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at College of Business and Technology-Miami Gardens are Surgeons, Podiatrists, Cardiovascular technologists and technicians, Physicians, and Media and communication workers, all other
+The highest paying jobs for people who hold a degree in one of the 5 most specialized majors at College of Business and Technology-Miami Gardens are Cardiovascular technologists and technicians, Surgeons, Actuaries, Magnetic resonance imaging technologists, and Physicians

 The most specialized majors at College of Business and Technology-Miami Gardens are Mechanical Technologies (48 degrees awarded), Business (21 degrees), Computer and Information Sciences and Support Services (5 degrees), Health (21 degrees), and Engineering Technologies (2 degrees) (as of 2018).